 My research is currently focused on the following themes:

 As scientific director of the Research project DIALog (Digital Insurance and Long term risks) with Katrien Antonio, I currently focus on statistical learning and corresponding developments to deal with typical insurance data.
 In the past, my PhD thesis made me develop many research interests, among which classification issues, generalized linear models and survival analysis.
-I have been particularly interested in Classification and Regression Trees (CART algorithm), with a focus on Random Forests technique so as to improve its robustness.
+I have been particularly interested in Classification and Regression Trees (CART algorithm), and ensemble methods (e.g. Random Forests).

-Considering generalized linear models was also natural, as an extension to classical regression techniques which enables to specify some different link functions in order to model various response variables.
-I personnally used the logistic link to model surrender behaviours, and compared this method with other classification algorithms in a discriminant analysis perspective (see publications below).
+Considering Generalized Linear Models was straightforward to make comparisons, as an extension to classical regression techniques which enables to specify some different link functions in order to model various response variables.
+I personnally used the logistic link to model surrender/lapse behaviours, and compared this method with other classification algorithms in a discriminant analysis perspective.

-Concerning survival analysis, the main matters in my applications were about censorship and regression modelling.
-I performed some studies using the famous proportional hazards model by Cox (1972), but also used other intensity models like Weibull or the Accelerated (respectively Decelerated) Failure Time model.
+Concerning Survival Analysis, I performed some studies using the famous proportional hazards model by Cox (1972), but also used other intensity models like Weibull or the Accelerated (respectively Decelerated) Failure Time model.
 I compared these models to competing risks models, an adequate framework to study endpoints (contract lifetime) in life insurance.
-A natural extension concerns how to deal with censored data in nonparametric regression techniques such as regression trees.
+A natural extension concerns how to deal with censored/truncated data in nonparametric regression techniques such as regression trees.

-Recently I had to deal with problems like overdispersion and heterogeneity.
-This made me investigate another framework: finite mixture models, and their natural extension known as regime switching models.
-The point was firstly to think about potential applications on insurance datasets, and then to develop new results in terms of model selection in this framework.
-My coming research works should focus on GLM Markov switching models, as well as self-excited processes because they allow us to integrate dynamic correlation between agents.
+I also had to deal with problems like overdispersion and heterogeneity.
+This made me investigate another framework: Finite Mixture Models, and their dynamic extension known as Regime Switching Models.
+The aim was to develop new results in terms of model selection in this framework.
+On one hand, my recent research thus focuses on GLM Markov switching models, as well as self-excited processes since they allow us to integrate dynamic correlation between agents.
 On the other hand, those matters also appear in nonparametric settings, which explains the focus of my recent theoretical research.

 ...and the following talks (non exhaustive list):